jasongregori/iOS-Optimized-PNG-Viewer/readme.markdown

 Viewing images in .artwork files
 --------------------------------

-You can't do that with this app, but you can with [This one](http://github.com/0xced/UIKit-Artwork-Extractor)
+You can't do that with this app, but you can with [this one](http://github.com/0xced/UIKit-Artwork-Extractor).